FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Introduction

 Earth system models (ESMs)~\cite{flato2011esm} are key tools to understand current climate dynamics and climate change responses to greenhouse gas emissions.
 They constitute an extensive physical simulation of Earth's atmosphere and ocean fluid dynamics, used for example in the Couple Model Intercomparison Project~\cite{meehl2007wcrp, taylor2012overview, eyring2016overview} to study past and future climate.
 As such, they offer the most comprehensive view of what future climate could look like.
 They are also used as an idealized fully controlled environment to study climate dynamics and understand its underlying drivers.
 In particular, they play a central role in the estimation of key properties of the climate system such as timescales and equilibrium responses to the change in carbon dioxide concentration in the atmosphere~\cite{allen2009warming, collins2014longterm} and the effect of aerosols~\cite{levy2013roles}.

 Running simulations with an ESM requires an astute understanding of the climate science background, of the numerical schemes used to simulate climate dynamics, and access to an adequate computational infrastructure\footnote{As an order of magnitude, running the CESM2 model~\cite{danabasoglu2020community} for a single year ahead takes about 2000 core hours on a supercomputer.}.
 Therefore, only a limited number of research teams around the world can realistically afford to perform climate simulations.
-A direct consequence is that a variety of scientific applications relying on future climate projections --- such as agricultural studies~\cite{rosenzweig2014assessing}, energy models~\cite{turner2017climate} or global socio-economic human models~\cite{akhtar2013integrated} --- must settle for publicly available precomputed climate projections that have been cherry-picked by climate scientists, and may not be tailored to the application needs.
+A direct consequence is that a variety of scientific applications relying on future climate projections --- such as agricultural studies~\cite{rosenzweig2014assessing}, energy infrastructure models~\cite{turner2017climate} or global socio-economic human models~\cite{akhtar2013integrated} --- must settle for publicly available precomputed climate projections that have been selected based on their policy-relevance, and may not be tailored to the application needs.
 The need for expensive computational resources also serves as an important barrier, making it inaccessible for independent researchers and less well-equipped research teams to run experiments with ESMs.
 This exacerbates the already unequal representation in high-impact climate science research, where the global north is disproportionately represented~\cite{tandon2021analysis}.

 Furthermore, even when the resource needs are met to run experiments with an ESM, their computational cost remains a critical obstacle.
 Indeed, the uncertainty over the ESM parameterisation, the climate system internal variability and the emission pathway the world will choose, together span a high-dimensional uncertainty space.
 Therefore, obtaining a comprehensive coverage of this uncertainty requires running numerous climate simulations, which quickly meets computational cost limitations.
 As a result, much of the climate variability and potential socio-economic pathways remain in practice unexplored.